 Mr. Cachán is a graduate of Harvard College.
 Between college and law school, he studied in Spain as a Fulbright Fellow.
 Before starting at Munger, Tolles & Olson, Mr. Cachán served for one year as law clerk to the Honorable Arthur L. Alarcón of the U.S. Court of Appeals for the 9th Circuit.

 Mr. Cachán is the son of Cuban exiles.
-He and his wife have two daughters.
+He and his wife have three daughters.